 When it comes to video streaming services, Netflix is the 800-pound gorilla in the room.
 It has its own meme: "Netflix and chill."
 It has original movies that have been nominated for Oscars.
 Its name is practically synonymous with the very concept of streaming.
 If you’ve only ever had one video streaming service in your life, it was probably Netflix.
-It achieved its cultural impact by being first, being affordable, amassing huge collections of quality content from every corner of the world, and finally, from serving up high-quality original shows and movies you can’t find anywhere else.
+It achieved its cultural impact by being first, being affordable, amassing huge collections of quality content from every corner of the world, and finally, from serving up high-quality original shows you can’t find anywhere else.
 It’s a behemoth, and easily one of the best TV streaming services.

 Whether or not you still need said behemoth depends on the specific kind of entertainment you crave.
 While Netflix has acres of programming at the ready, there are some notable gaps in its library.
 Even if your taste aligns with what’s on offer, finding something new to binge can be surprisingly difficult as Netflix’s algorithm seems to actively work against you wandering too far outside its preferred content.

 Netflix review: TV shows

 Netflix is king of the binge, the undisputed master of watercooler entertainment.
 Stranger Things, Black Mirror, The Witcher, The Haunting of Hill House, Queer Eye, Cheer, The Crown - the shows everyone burns through in a weekend all live on Netflix.
 These are the shows that win Netflix all sorts of awards, and they never end up anywhere else.
 If you want to see them - and to be part of the conversation - it’s Netflix or nothing.